Autistic art: Drawing Autism

 Drawing Autism is a book collection of images and artwork created by people who are diagnosed with autism.
 This collection features creations of more than 50 autistic artists around the world and illustrates the potential for art of autistic persons as well as an insight into some of the characteristics of autism.
 The founder of the project is Jill Mullin, who is a board-certified behavior analyst.
 During her 15 years of experience working with autistic people, Mullin has found that many of them are talented in mathematics, science and art.

-The Art of Autism

-The Art of Autism is a nonprofit organization which empowers autistic people and their families through the arts which includes visual arts, music, blogging, poetry, dance, and other art forms.
-They provide various opportunities for autistic artists to display their creations and share their personal stories as well as for merchandising the art works.
-In addition, they are dedicated to fostering the importance of art for autistic people and offering mentorship opportunities.